jasenfinch/metabolyseR/README.md

 ```

 A table of the significantly explanatory features can be extracted with
-a bonferroni correction adjusted p value \< 0.05 using:
+a bonferroni correction adjusted p value &lt; 0.05 using:

 ``` r
 explan_feat <- explanatoryFeatures(anova_results,threshold = 0.05)